by: Gerhild Fulson / Cookbook Author, Blogger, German Oma!

 Very gently simmer the dumplings.
 It's said that they are ready once they rise to the surface of the water.

-If there are any leftover dumplings, they can be sliced and fried in melted butter for a delicious next-day treat.
+If there are any leftover dumplings, they can be sliced and fried in butter for a delicious next-day treat.
 Served plain or with leftover gravy, they are simply irresistible.

 In the photo below, I’ve served the dumplings with some leftover Dicke Bohnen und Speck — a hearty dish of broad beans and bacon.
 (You can find this recipe in my book, German Meals at Oma's.)